-The Statement of Accounts were authorised for issue by the Director of Resources for Horsham District Council on 15 August 2023.
+The Statement of Accounts were authorised for issue by the Interim Director of Resources for Horsham District Council on xx xxx xxxx.
 Events taking place after this date are not reflected in the financial statements or notes.
 Where events taking place before this date provided information about conditions existing at 31 March 2022, the figures in the financial statements and note have been adjusted in all material respects to reflect the impact of this information.
-There were no material post balance sheet events that have required an amendment or disclosure in the statement of accounts.

-7 EXPENDTURE AND FUNDING ANALYSIS
+7 EXPENDITURE AND FUNDING ANALYSIS